Ilyushin Il-28: Operational history

 A formation of five brand-new EAF Il-28 bombers, seen at low level over Cairo during a parade in September 1956.

 Il-28/H-5s at Uiju Airfield, North Korea, 2013.
 The Korean People's Army Air Force is the only remaining operator of the aircraft as of 2025.

 The Il-28 was widely exported, serving in the air arms of some 20 nations ranging from the Warsaw Pact to various Middle-Eastern and African air forces.
 Egypt was an early customer, and targeting Egyptian Il-28s on the ground was a priority for the Royal Air Force during the Suez Crisis and later by the Israeli Air Force during the Six-Day War, and Yom Kippur War.

+In 1958, following the 14 July Revolution, large orders were placed with the Soviet Union for the Iraqi Air Force, including for Il-28s.
+They were delivered from January 1959, equipping 8 Squadron, Iraqi Air Force.
+Iraq's Il-28s were heavily deployed during the First Iraqi–Kurdish War from 1961, bombing Kurdish insurgents and Kurdish-held villages.
+On 9 August 1962, two Iraqi Il-28s accidentally bombed a Turkish border post, killing a Turkish border guard, but when two more Il-28s crossed the Turkish border on 16 August 1962, they were intercepted by four Turkish Air Force F-84F Thunderstreak sighters, which shot down one Iraqi Il-28.

 Egyptian Il-28s also took part in the North Yemen Civil War, starting in 1963.
 In addition to attacks on the royalist forces, they also bombed the Saudi cities of Jizan, Najran, and Khamis Mushait.
 Two Egyptian Il-28s may have been shot down near Sanaa by Royal Saudi Air Force Hawker Hunters flown by British pilots, in 1966.

 The Soviet Union was in the process of providing the type for local assembly in Cuba when this was halted by the Cuban Missile Crisis, after which Nikita Khrushchev agreed to remove them.
 The type also saw limited use in Vietnam and with the Afghan forces in Afghanistan.
 Four ex-Egyptian and two ex-Soviet Il-28s (all with Egyptian crews) were operated by the Nigerian Air Force in the Biafra Wars.
 Finland also had four examples of this type delivered between 1961 and 1966 for target-towing duties.
 They remained in service until the 1980s.

 The Soviet Union had relegated the Il-28 to second-line duties by the late-1950s.
 The supersonic Yak-28 was introduced in the early 1960s to take over the Beagle's low-level attack role; some Il-28 variants lingered in Soviet service into the 1980s.
 The last Soviet-built examples were still flying in Egypt into the 1990s.